MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 Recognizing the value of diverse perspectives, I invited internal team members who interact with our users at various stages of their journey.
 This  group comprised a salesperson, two account managers, an engineer, and two members from the product team: the Director of Curriculum and the Product Manager.
 The exercise ensured a rich pool of ideas, drawing from each participant's unique experiences and insights with our users.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-02.jpg" alt="Screenshot showing brainstorming notes" caption="Brainwriting notes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-02.jpg" alt="Screenshot showing brainstorming notes" caption="Brainwriting notes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="large-post-image" %}

 ### From Insight to Ideation
 With the initial brainstorming phase completed, I transitioned to several rounds of ideation and sketching.

 I laid out a journey map to help us visualize the paths our user would take to accomplish certain tasks and crafted wireframes of the new partner experience.
 To guide my process, I asked myself questions:
 - What data points currently in our system could be surfaced to the user?